shamshaev/page-analyzer/README.md

 ![screenshot_1](screenshots/screenshot_1.png?raw=true)

-You can input any absolute URL (including a port number is necessary) for analysis.
+You can input any absolute URL (including a port number if necessary) for analysis.

 ![screenshot_2](screenshots/screenshot_2.png?raw=true)